konturio/geocint-runner/DOCUMENTATION.md

 to database OpenStreetMap planet dump
 - [geocint-private] any repository that contains your additional functionality

-During the installation process, you should clone all these repositories to ~/.
+During the installation process, you should clone all these repositories to working directory.

-During the installation of the geocint pipeline the next folders will be created in your home directory (~/):
+During the installation of the geocint pipeline the next folder will be created in your working directory:

 - [public_html] - any public html that you want to share
-- [domlogs] - access and errors logs for files from the public_html folder

 Then start_geocint.sh will copy files from all these repositories to ~/geocint folder.
 Geocint folder will be the working folder for the geocint pipeline
 (you can set any other name for this folder with the GENERAL_FOLDER variable in confic.inc.sh file)

 In general case ~/geocint folder includes the next files and folders :
+- [scripts/Makefile](scripts/Makefile) - makefile for geocint installation
 - [start_geocint.sh](start_geocint.sh) - script, that runs the pipeline: checking required packages, cleaning targets and posting info messages
 - [runner-install.sh](runner-install.sh) - script, that runs installation of required packages of the geocint-runner part